For most of my adult life, I tried my best to ignore my anxiety.

 If you’re ready to revolutionize your life, Bella Coaching Services offers two coaching programs, Renew You!
 A Life Coaching Program and Finding Calm in a Chaotic World, an anxiety coaching program for moms who want to defeat their inner critic.

-Loretta Holmes, MA is the founder of Bella Coaching Services and is a certified life coach and NLP practitioner where she coaches little humans and moms who are affected my anxiety live the life they once envisioned for themselves.
+Loretta Holmes, MA is the founder of Bella Coaching Services and is a certified life coach and certified NLP practitioner where she coaches little humans and moms who are affected my anxiety so they can skyrocket their life!
 Loretta enjoys competing in cycling races, walking along the beautiful shores of Lake Michigan, and hiking with her doodles – Riley and Sweet Stella.